OVERVIEW

 Gold mineralisation at Blackwater is hosted in narrow quartz veins.
 Most of the gold-bearing quartz veins in the Reefton Goldfield are arranged along a linear belt that runs north-south through the Greenland Group sequence.
 This suggests the presence of a deep-seated structure that has tapped a large reservoir of mineralised fluid.
 All the gold production from the Blackwater Mine came from the Birthday Reef, a single quartz vein that was mined continuously for over 1,000m in strike and over 710m in depth.

 Federation prepared a technical report in 2022 which is available on the website landing page.
-We are currently undertaking an extensive diamond drilling program and plan to prepare a new JORC compliant Mineral Resource statement once that program has been completed and assays are returned.

 SUBSCRIBE TO FEDERATION MINING'S UPDATES